-On 1 March 2010 Company A purchased land (not held as trading stock) from Company B on credit for R1 million.
-Company A's year of assessment ends on the last day of February.
-Company A and Company B do not form part of the same group of companies.
+On 1 March 2011 Company A purchased land (not held as trading stock) from Company B on credit for R1 million.

-On 31 March 2014 Company B waived the debt owed by Company A because of Company A's inability to pay for the land.
-On 30 September 2014 Company A disposed of the asset for proceeds of R1,5 million.
+On 31 March 2015 Company B waived the debt owed by Company A because of Company A's inability to pay for the land.

+On 30 September 2015 Company A disposed of the asset for proceeds of R1,5 million.

-Company A did not have an assessed capital loss for the 2015 year of assessment.
+Company A did not have an assessed capital loss for the 2016 year of assessment.